HazmiHazim/ump-student-grab/README.md

 </p>

 ## Configuration before you can use the app (Server)
 **Because im using xampp to run the server.
 Follow this step if you want to do the same.
-If you have other option do yourself.**
+If you have other option do it yourself.**

 1. Start Apache and MySQL in XAMPP.
 2. Navigate to the server directory